hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/AXIOS_EXERCISES.md

-# Bonus material
+# Weekend Project
-Neither of these below tasks are required, but both will only help you to understand `axios` more.

-## Bonus mini-project
 Create a new html file.
 Add `<script src="https://unpkg.com/axios/dist/axios.min.js"></script>` into the body to include axios.
+Add a second `<script>` tag into the `<body>` AFTER the axios script tag.
+Within that second `<script>` tag, make request to any of the endpoints we have used so far with axios.

+When the request completes (in the `.then` of the promise axios returns), log out the `status` property (on the value in the callback function in `.then`) with `console.log`.

-Add a second `<script>` tag into the `<body>`.
-Within that second `<script>` tag, make request to any of the endpoints we have used so far with axios, and when the request completes, displays the status code of the response to the screen (create a new dom node, set the content to the status code, and append it to the body).
+If you're able to get that working, try to display the status code of the response to the screen (create a new dom node, set the content to the status code, and append it to the body).

 ## Bonus research
-We talked about promises today.
+We talked about promises today (and yesterday).
 Promises could probably be a class of their own, and you'll surely run into them again.
-Here are a few links to read:
+Here are a few links to read, if you'd like some more perspectives on promises:
 - https://scotch.io/tutorials/javascript-promises-for-dummies
 - https://www.sohamkamani.com/blog/2016/08/28/incremenal-tutorial-to-promises/
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises (more technical)